mat-sz/catchmail-web/README.md

 ## Self-hosting

-A docker-compose configuration will be created once the project is stable.
+A docker-compose configuration is available in the [catchmail-docker](https://github.com/mat-sz/catchmail-docker) repository.

 Installation can be achieved without Docker as well: